 While Scrum does not stipulate any format for PBIs, there must be a caution here about using user stories.
 User stories present a quick summary of some what for a PBI but much of their value comes in identifying the stakeholder (who) and the stakeholder’s motivation (why).
 User stories are in the requirements space.
 One PBI may satisfy the requirements germane to several user stories.
-From the perspective of release management the elements of the Product Backlog are deliverables to be developed rather than the requirements that these deliverables satisfy.
+From the perspective of release management the elements of the Product Backlog are deliverables awaiting development rather than the requirements that these deliverables satisfy.
 The team may use any format by which stakeholders can easily recognize or envision a deliverable to which they can relate.

 PBIs that are smaller than about 10 percent of a Sprint delivery usually yield the best estimates.
 Get to Small Items with approaches such as Granularity Gradient to avoid the waste of breaking down the entire backlog.
 The Development Team should collectively estimate all PBIs (Pigs Estimate), with a best practice being Estimation Points.

 The team should generally not use PBIs to direct inwardly-focused work items or tasks: that confuses the value delivered with the mechanisms used to create that value.
 Such confusion can cause the business to lose its external market focus.
 PBIs tend to add value for the stakeholders, rather than to the work environment, manufacturing plant, or workspace.
 Use the Sprint Backlog for such items as these if they support development of some PBI, and use the Impediment List to log process issues and to keep them visible.